-All of these strategies have great upsides but in terms of lifestyle, you can pretty much throw it out the window.
+All of these strategies have great upsides, but in terms of lifestyle, you can pretty much throw them out the window.
 You have to work and work and work to make things happen.

 Buy and hold investing is probably the most popular form of passive income in real estate.
-The concept is pretty straight forward, you purchase a property that you can rent out at a large enough amount that there is a profit after paying for financing fees and expenses.
-There are two types of buy and hold properties: residential (1 -4 units) and commercial (5 or more unites).
+The concept is pretty straight forward — you purchase a property that you can rent out at a large enough amount that there is a profit after paying for financing fees and expenses.

 Something you can do to truly automate your buy and hold investments and completely remove yourself from the management process is to outsource the headache to a property management company.
 In an ideal situation, they will handle all the dirty work while you collect your check.
 If you go this route, make sure to really do your due diligence on the property management company you’re looking to hire because they have a reputation of not really having your best interest in mind.

-You see on the passive income side of investing, the work is 99% in actually setting things up, i.e. finding and buying your property, finding good tenants, finding a good property management company and maintenance man etc.
+You see, on the passive income side of investing, the work is 99 percent in actually setting things up — i.e. finding and buying your property, finding good tenants, finding a good property management company and maintenance man, etc.

-Now you could argue that multifamily investing is not 100% passive because even if you outsourced the day-to-day work to a property management company you would still need to be in touch with and “manage” the management company, so-to-speak.
+Now, you could argue that multifamily investing is not 100 percent passive because even if you outsourced the day-to-day work to a property management company, you would still need to be in touch with and “manage” the management company, so to speak.

-I would agree if this is the case it’s not 100% passive but again, going back to the “4 Hour” concept of Tim Ferriss, this is the minimal pain needed to reap the freedom and lifestyle one can enjoy as a full-time landlord.
+I would agree if this is the case, it’s not 100 percent passive, but again, going back to the “4-Hour” concept of Tim Ferriss, this is the minimal pain needed to reap the freedom and lifestyle one can enjoy as a full-time landlord.
 So it’s worth it!

 2. Triple Net